Some northern Michigan superintendents are upset at how federal COVID-19 dollars have been spread around, but the object of their anger is misplaced.

 A recent headline in the Traverse City Record-Eagle expressed concern that “pandemic relief dollars went to for-profit cyber schools.”
 Cyber schools are charter public schools that provide most or all of their instruction online.
 Many of these schools contract with education management companies for things like curriculum and support with technology and administration.

 Cyber schools received $61.9 million in COVID-19 relief, or just over 1% of Michigan’s $6.1 billion total share.
 Last year, online charter schools educated over 19,000 pupils, nearly 1.4% of the state’s public school enrollment.
-On a per-student basis, cyber schools actually brought in a smaller share than expected.
+On a per-student basis, cyber schools brought in a smaller share than expected.

 Yet some local district leaders are not pleased.
 Kingsley Superintendent Keith Smith told the Record-Eagle: “That’s been a problem with school funding all along.
 We treat students as students and the online programs get the same amount of per-pupil funding as traditional, public brick-and-mortar schools.”